Rokiis1/roadmap/input_output_operations/3_level/3_level_input_output_operations.md

     file.write(data)
 ```

-Binary mode ensures that the file is handled exactly as stored, without applying character encoding or newline transformations.
-This is essential when working with **non-text data** to prevent corruption.
+Binary mode ensures that the file is handled exactly as **stored**, when working with **non-text data** to prevent corruption.

-When working with **text files**, Python does apply character **encoding automatically**.
-This raises an question, *how are characters converted into bytes when writing to a file*, and *how are bytes converted back into characters when reading?*
+When working with **text files**, Python does apply character **encoding automatically**, so raises an question, *how are characters converted into bytes when writing to a file*, and *how are bytes converted back into characters when reading?*

 To understand this process, we need to examine the concepts of **encoding and decoding**, which define **how text is transformed between human-readable characters and binary data**.